ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

     routes: [
         {
           ## HTTP Push Adapter route
-          # The endpoint MUST be a UUID, you can generate one from a website
+          # The endpoint MUST be a UUID, you can generate one with an online app
           endpoint: "< YOUR ENDPOINT GUID >"
           parentIoFolderReferenceId: "PA_OUTPUT"
           childIoFolderReferenceId: "MY_INPUT"